songwdfu/pinot-notes/src/sse-groupby.md

 The current solution is to keep up to `5 x LIMIT` number of rows per segment and per server (triggered by a threshold).
 However, this results in inaccurate results.
 We face a tradeoff btw used mem and result acc.
 For example, when segment a has `[a, b, c]` and keeps `[a, b]`, while segment b has `[a, c, d]` and keeps `[a, c]`, we only get partially aggregated result for `c`.
-For most cases, this is the only solution we could live with, without having to spill to disk.
+For most cases, this is the only solution we could live with without spill to disk.

 Another problem was, for `GROUP BY ...
 LIMIT ...` queries, i.e. when there is no `ORDER BY` clause in a group-by query, the results are indeterministic.
 The previous fix attempted to use a `ConcurrentLinkedListMap` to apply ordering according to the